This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Norway.

 The Norwegian Arbitration Act 2004 provides the legal framework for arbitration in Norway.
 The Act applies equally to national and international arbitrations.
 As only a few of the rules are mandatory, the parties retain autonomy over the dispute resolution process.
 The Arbitration Act is to a large extent based on the UNCITRAL Model Law.

-Norway is a signatory to the New York Convention, and ratified the Convention in 1961.
+Norway is a signatory to the New York Convention, and the Convention was ratified in 1961.
 There are no reservations to the general obligations of the Convention, and its provisions are incorporated in the Norwegian Arbitration Act of 2004.

 Norway is currently party to 15 bilateral investment treaties (BITs) and 29 treaties with investment provisions (TIPs).
 Norway signed the ICSID Convention in 1966, the Energy Charter Treaty in 1995, and the International Energy Charter in 2015.
 So far, there has been no investment arbitration case against Norway.